-U.S. students lag peers in East Asia, Russia in math, science
+U.S. students lag Asian, Russian peers in math, science

 Washington — In a globally competitive world, American students have strides to make when it comes to math and science, where they lag behind a solid block of East Asian countries as well as Russia and Kazakhstan.